wp-plugins/er-swiffy-insert/readme.txt

 == Description ==

-ER Swiffy Insert is a simple plugin that lets you to use a shortcode to insert HTML5 animations generated with Google Swiffy.
+ER Swiffy Insert allows you to use a shortcode to insert HTML5 animations generated with Google Swiffy.
 Swiffy converts Flash SWF files to HTML5, allowing you to reuse Flash content on mobile devices without Flash support.

 == Installation ==